Monthly Archives: May 2019

 Cheshire hasn’t given a satisfactory explanation of why a mid-15th-century scribe would use an undocumented proto-Italian script from c.
 700 C.E. or earlier.

 And let’s be honest, the translations are semantically peculiar.
-The human mind is designed to construct meaning from small clues, to fill in the gaps, so it’s easy to read meaning into almost any collection of semi-related words, but it’s very difficult to can you buy Lyrica over the counter confirm anything that doesn’t quite hold together in normal ways.
+The human mind is designed to construct meaning from small clues, to fill in the gaps, so it’s easy to read meaning into almost any collection of semi-related words, but it’s very difficult to confirm anything that doesn’t quite hold together in normal ways.

 J.K.
 Petersen